 An appreciation of nouns, adjectives, synonyms, and other clauses in the English language, is just one part of the 11 Plus exam that children take.
 Being able to delve into a story and blitz through comprehension without the tears and confusion is another.
 All of this is achievable with an 11 Plus tutor who can break the subject matter down in an enjoyable and digestible way.

-Then there’s the maths part: it is a subject that terrifies many; children and adults alike.
-I strongly believe that this is often due to poor teaching and a weak grasp of the fundamentals (times tables, and/or basic operations like multiplication and division).
-As an experienced 11 Pus tutor, my aim is to find the root cause of the problem and eradicate it.
+Then there’s the maths part: it is a subject that terrifies many, children and adults alike.
+I strongly believe that this is often due to poor teaching and a weak grasp of the fundamentals (times tables or basic operations like multiplication and division).
+As an experienced 11 Pus tutor, I aim to find the root cause of the problem and eradicate it.
 Having an A-level in maths is a bonus, too.
-A good grasp of maths means that I can break it down in a digestible form for children, and they really do excel under my tutorship.
-My career required me to work with figures, disseminating financial reports, managing budgets and costs etc.
+A good grasp of maths means that I can break it down in a digestible form for children, and they do excel under my tutorship.
+My career required me to work with figures, disseminate financial reports, manage budgets and costs etc.

 The verbal and non-verbal reasoning components of the 11 Plus exams are both an extension of English and maths, respectively, give or take a few codes here and there.
 If the strange diagrams and letters confuse you, send your child to Geek School!

-Working with year 10 and 11 tutees is all about empowering them and getting them to take control of their learning and showing them how to effectively manage their time.
+Working with year 10 and 11 tutees is all about empowering them, getting them to take control of their learning, and showing them how to effectively manage their time.
 This method has proven very effective over the years, with students achieving at least two grades above their predicted grades.